medwf/BioMorocco/BackEnd/README.md

 ## Features

-- RESTful API endpoints for managing portfolio data
+- `RESTful API` endpoints for managing portfolio data
-- User authentication and authorization
+- User `authentication` and `authorization`
-- Sending emails for user notifications (sign-up and password recovery)
+- `Sending emails` for user notifications (sign-up and password recovery, and new Orders and Low stock dedicated)
-- CRUD operations for projects and other portfolio elements
+- `CRUD operations` for projects and other portfolio elements
-- Integration with MySQL for persistent data storage
+- Integration with `MySQL` for persistent data storage
-- Redis integration for storing session IDs and password recovery codes with Expiration.
+- `Redis` integration for storing session IDs and password recovery codes with Expiration.

 ## Technologies Used